-4.1 The Cherwell Local Plan 2040 provides a strategic framework to guide the delivery of sustainable development across Cherwell district up to 2040 and the draft Plan contains a number of strategic objectives and policies.
+4.1 The Cherwell Local Plan 2040 provides a strategic framework to guide the delivery of sustainable development across Cherwell district up to 2040 and the draft Plan contains a number of proposed strategic objectives and policies.
 This section sets out the cooperation and engagement that has taken place including on strategic matters at this stage.
-Table 1 summarises the involvement of each prescribed body and other organisations and provides a summary of the SOCG being prepared.
-Where an SOCG is completed, all parties have agreed that they will work effectively and jointly on strategic matters as the Plan progresses, that changes may be required to the Plan before it is submitted to the Secretary of State and that the Statement of Common ground, if required, will be kept up to date jointly as the Plan progresses and further information is available.
-Further information is provided in Section 5 and in the draft Local Plan and supporting documents about the engagement for the Local Plan Review.
+Table 1 summarises the involvement of each prescribed body, and other organisations, and provides a summary of the SOCG being prepared.
+The Council is exploring the potential to produce a joint SOCG with the Oxfordshire authorities which the Council hopes will be in place before the Local Plan is submitted.
+Regular meetings have taken place between the Oxfordshire authorities to discuss strategic matters and cross boundary working.
+Further information is provided in Section 5 of this statement, in the draft Local Plan, and in supporting documents about the cooperation and engagement that has taken place for the Local Plan Review.